mason-org/mason-registry/README.md

 ## `bin`

 The executables the package provides.
-The key is the canonical name of the executable, and the value is either (i) a relative path to the executable from the package directory, or (ii) an expression that delegates path resolution (e.g., `npm:typescript-language-server` or `cargo:rust-analyzer`).
+The key is the canonical name of the executable, and the value is either (i) a relative path to the executable from the package directory, or (ii) an expression that delegates path resolution (e.g., `npm:typescript-language-server` or `cargo:rust-analyzer`), or (iii) an [expression](#expressions).

 On Unix systems, a symlink is created.
 On Windows, a wrapper batch `.cmd` executable is always created.